microsoft/AzureArcSCVMMTSG/LinkArcForServersToVMMServer.md

 ---

-### Step 4 (Optional): Consolidate Resources into a Single Resource Group
+### Step 4 (Optional): Consolidate machines into a single Resource Group

 You can perform this step in the following cases:

-1. Your Arc-for-Servers resources are in a different resource group than your VMMServer and you prefer to consolidate them.
+1. Your Arc enabled servers resources are in a different resource group than your SCVMM server and you prefer to consolidate them.
 If you prefer to organize your resources into multiple subscriptions or resource groups, you can skip this step.
-2. The **‘Link to VMMServer’** option is missing in the portal.
-This is a known portal issue and typically occurs when the Arc for Servers resources are not in the same subscription and resource group as the VMMServer.
-The portal fix is in progress.
+2. The **‘Link to SCVMM’** option is missing in the portal.
+This is a known portal issue and typically occurs when the Arc enabled servers resources are not in the same subscription and resource group as the SCVMM server.
+The portal fix for this issue is in progress.

-**Get the list of Arc-for-Servers resources:**
+**Get the list of Arc enabled servers resources:**
 ```bash
 az resource list --resource-group 'contoso-rg' --query "[?type=='Microsoft.HybridCompute/machines'].id" --output tsv > arc_servers.txt
 ```